So Bad, I Read It For You: Stephenie Meyer’s Twilight

 You may have noticed that this lengthy summary has been about their relationship and had little to say about plot.
-Well, that’s because there is no plot for the first 70% of the book.
+Well, that’s because there is no plot for the first 70 percent of the book.
 It’s Bella and Edward’s slow, downward spiral.
-Their first glances, first touches, first kisses… Bella’s delightfully conflicted reaction to learning that Edward spends his sleepless nights watching her sleep… these things make up the entire book.
+Their first glances, first touches, first kisses, Bella’s delightfully conflicted reaction to learning that Edward spends his sleepless nights watching her sleep— these things make up the entire book.

 Then one day, Bella is hanging with her new family of vampires when a small group of three vampires happens upon them.
-These vampires don’t abstain from killing people and when one (James) learns that Bella is off-limits… well, he just has to have her all the more.
+These vampires don’t abstain from killing people and when one (James) learns that Bella is off-limits, he wants her all the more.
 The Cullens rally around Bella to protect her and this part is actually a bit intense and delightfully unpredictable.
-It seems like Bella might actually get bitten by James and saved by Edward at the right time for her to become a vampire… after all, the book is written to make it seem like that’s a good thing.
+It seems like Bella might actually get bitten by James and saved by Edward at the right time for her to become a vampire.
+After all, the book is written to make it seem like that’s a good thing.
 So, why not?

 James tricks Bella into thinking he’s got her mother as a hostage.
 She gives her protectors the slip and meets him alone.
 James breaks her leg and throws her into the glass mirror of her old ballet studio.
 As she lies there, bleeding, she begins to fade away but can hear the Cullens break into the room to save her.
 There’s a fight that happens through the veil of her muddled senses until she begins screaming that there’s a fire in her hand.
 James bit her, and now vampiric venom is coursing into her body.
 It takes three days-ish for the venom, unchecked, to transform the individual into a vampire.
-That’s the trick: it seems that if the vampire sucks the victim dry, the person dies.
-If the vampire leaves the victim partially alive, resisting the urge drain them, they’re transformed (and beautified, apparently).
+That’s the trick: If the vampire sucks the victim dry, the person dies.
+If the vampire leaves the victim partially alive, they’re transformed (and beautified, apparently).